0xProject/0x-protocol-specification/v2/v2-specification.md

         isWhitelisted[target] = isApproved;
     }

+    /// @dev Verifies signer is same as signer of current Ethereum transaction.
+    ///      NOTE: This function can currently be used to validate signatures coming from outside of this contract.
+    ///      Extra safety checks can be added for a production contract.
+    /// @param signerAddress Address that should have signed the given hash.
+    /// @param signature Proof of signing.
+    /// @return Validity of order signature.
+    // solhint-disable no-unused-vars
+    function isValidSignature(
+        bytes32 hash,
+        address signerAddress,
+        bytes signature
+    )
+        external
+        view
+        returns (bool isValid)
+    {
+        // solhint-disable-next-line avoid-tx-origin
+        return signerAddress == tx.origin;
+    }
+    // solhint-enable no-unused-vars

     /// @dev Fills an order using `msg.sender` as the taker.
     ///      The transaction will revert if both the maker and taker are not whitelisted.
-    ///      Orders should specify this contract as the senderAddress in order to gaurantee
+    ///      Orders should specify this contract as the `senderAddress` in order to gaurantee
     ///      that both maker and taker have been whitelisted.
     /// @param order Order struct containing order specifications.
     /// @param takerAssetFillAmount Desired amount of takerAsset to sell.